Zequez/logseq-vault/pages/Becoming a Time Maker.md

 		- I expect everyone to feel scarcity about time
 		- I expect no one to give me their scarce time
-		- I expect to be a burden by asking others for their time -
+		- I expect to be a burden by asking others for their time
+		- I expect everyone to suffer about time passing and being scarce -
 	- I assume time is cyclic and repeats itself
 		- I expect events in time to repeat themselves